What happened in Eden?

 God: Now listen Adam, I want you to pay attention to me.

 Adam: Yes Lord

 God: So on Thursday afternoon at about 3pm, you and Eve are going to be walking, are you paying attention?
 And you are going to be confronted with a snake.
 Now, this is really important, Adam, so listen closely…

 See, if God was a hyper-controlling parent, this is how it would have happened.
 But God wants us to grow up.
 We don’t seem to understand this, certainly the world does not get this.

 Instead, God leaves Adam to it.
 Adam, you are a man, you got this, you will pull through!

 Facing the Test

-So, on the Thursday at 3pm, Eve and Adam were walking in the garden and they were confronted by the snake.
+So, on the Thursday at 3pm, Eve and Adam walk in the garden and a snake confronts them.
 This was Adam’s chance to step up, to act like a grown up and to come through for his wife.
 He was standing right with her and according to Paul, he was not deceived.
 (1 Tim 2:14)